Serious-Uglies/LiveMap/README.md

 ### TCP Export

 The TCP Export is configured through the file `config.lua` in the `Scripts/Inject/TcpExport` directory.
 This configuration is global and will be applied to any mission.
+To prevent updates of the application to overwrite any changes to the configuration a second file `config-overrides.lua` is provided.
+This file should be used to change any configuration values.

 To configure the TCP Export for a single mission specifically, define a mission trigger `4 MISSION START` with a `DO SCRIPT` or `DO SCRIPT FILE` action.
-In this file you can declare a global table `TcpExportConfig` which will override any values defined in the configuration from `config.lua`.
-Every value not defined in `TcpExportConfig` will have the value defined in `config.lua`.
+In this script a declare a global table `TcpExportConfig` which contains the changes to the configuration.
+Note that any subsequent changes to the table will not be applied.

+The configuriation is applied as follows:
+1. `config.lua`
+2. `config-overrides.lua`
+3. `TcpExportConfig` global table

 E.g. to disable the export for the given mission: